Critical Care and Negligence…

 - Free Chat with a Heart Surgery Claim Medical Solicitor

 - Free Heart Surgery Claim Viability Assessment

 - No Win No Fee Claims

 It is generally regarded that to go to the hospital and be told that you are not having a heart attack is not wasting anybodies time.
 Staying home and suffering heart failure without doing anything is far more of a problem, if you are lucky enough to survive but require major surgery.
 To receive the best care, you have about 90 minutes from the onset of the heart attack for an interventional surgeon to restore the flow of blood to the heart before critical heart tissue dies or is damaged beyond repair.

-Not all attacks are capable of being treated effectively but today your chances of surviving a heart attack are greater than ever.
+Not all attacks are capable of being treated effectively.
+Just because the outcome is poor does not mean there will be a viable heart surgery claim.
+Today though, your chances of surviving a heart attack are greater than ever.

 What Can Go Wrong in Coronary Care?

 Usually nothing, however, problems frequently arise in the stage before cardiologist intervention.
 This may be because hospital policy is for presenting cases with a suspicion of heart failure are subject to a electronic heart trace being performed and interpreted by someone who just misreads the results or doesn’t spot the problem.
 Occasionally it may be that that the first trace is not demonstrating a problem but symptoms persist and a second scan is not performed.
 Whatever the reason, failure to get the patient before an interventionist can be the difference between life and death.